dictu-lang/Dictu/docs/docs/collections.md

 ### list.toBool()

 Converts a list to a boolean.
-A list is a "truthy" value with it has a length greater than 1.
+A list is a "truthy" value when it has a length greater than 0.

 ```js
 [].toBool(); // false